-I FORM 10-K (Mark ⊠ c One) Annual report pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2011 OR Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to - sion File Number 0-19437 CH MEDICAL, INC. registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 11-2962080 (I.R.S.
-Employer Identification No.) N Biscayne Blvd., Suite 670, ⁄Iiami, Florida, 33137 principal executive offices) (Zip Code) Registrant's telephone i number, including area code: (305) 575-4600 Securities registered pursu ant to Section 12(b) of the Exchange Act: None Securities registered pu rsuant to Section 12(g) of the Exchange Act: Common S tock, \$0.001 par value per share (Title of Class) Indica ate by check mark whether the registrant is a well-known seasone d issuer, as defined in Rule 405 of the Securities Act. $\Box$ Indica ate by check mark whether the registrant is not required to file re ports pursuant to Section 13 or 15(d) of the Exchange Act. $\Box$ (or fo required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months reports), and (2) has been subject to the filing requirements for the past 90 submi ally and posted on its corporate Website, if any, every Interactive Data file required to be 05 of this chapter) during the preceding 12 months (or for such shorter period that the $\Box$ rant's knowledge, in definitive proxy or information statements is em 405 of Regulation S-K is not contained herein, and will not be contained, to the best of accorporated by reference in Part III of this Form 10-K or any amendment to this Form 10- ate by check mark whether the registrant is a large accelerated file itions of "large accelerated filer," "accelerated filer" and "smaller er, an accelerated filer, a non-accelerated filer, or a smaller reporting company See the reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer 🔲 Accelerated filer Non-a accelerated filer $\Box$ Smaller reporting company X Indica ate by check mark whether the registrant is a shell company (as d efined in Rule 12b-2 of the Exchange Act) Yes □ No ⊠ ggregate market value of the voting and non-voting common equon equity, as of June 30, 2011, was: \$7.8 million ity held by non-affiliates computed by reference to the average bid and asked price of such 1 As of March 28, 2012 there were 48,797,755 shares of Common Stock , \$0.001 par value per share, outstanding.
+FORM 10-H ζ (Mark One) Mark One) Annual report pursuant to Section 13 or 15 (d) of the Securities E Exchange Act of 1934 For the fiscal year ended Decem ber 31, 2012 OR ☐ Transition report pursuant to Section 13 or 15(d) of the Securities s Exchange Act of 1934 For the transition period from to Commission File Number (0-19437 SAFESTITCH MED (Exact name of registrant as specific • Delaware (State or other jurisdiction of incorporation or organization) 11-2962080 (I.R.S.
+Employer Identification No.) 4400 Biscayne Blvd., Suite 570, Mian (Address of principal executive offices Registrant's telephone number, including a rea code: (305) 575-4600 Securities registered pursuant to Section 12(b) of the Exchange Act: None Securities registered pursuant to Section 12 (g) of the Exchange Act: Common Stock, \$0.001 par valu (Title of Class) ue per share Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in n Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant is not required to file reports pursuant to Sect ion 13 or 15(d) of the Exchange Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by (or for such shorter period that the registrant was required to file such reports), and (2) has because.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) duregistrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation registrant's knowledge, in definitive proxy or information statements incorporated by refere K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" Large accelerated filer □ Accelerated filer \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes \square No \boxtimes

+The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the average bid and asked price of such common equity, as of June 30, 2012, was: \$5.0 million